Executive Vice President and Global Chair, Corporate Practice, Edelman

 Member of the Board

-In addition to his work at Edelman, Ben previously served as Assistant to the President, Director of Communications at the Service Employees International Union (SEIU).
+Prior to Edelman, Ben served as assistant to the president, director of communications at the Service Employees International Union (SEIU).
 While there, he managed the national communications campaign for a newly relevant labor movement, resulting in a feature segment on 60 Minutes, a cover story in the New York Times Magazine as well as the creation of an online community that helped advance the reform agenda.
-In addition, he oversaw SEIU’s earned, paid, social and new media strategies nationally.
+In addition, he oversaw SEIU’s earned, paid, social, and new media strategies nationally.

-Previously, Ben served as the Director of Communications for the Americans for Health Care campaign, managing grassroots teams in 15 states throughout the 2004 election cycle.
-Ben also served as Director of Communications for SITA, one of the world’s largest providers of IT resources for the air transport industry.
-Prior to his work at SITA, Ben was Vice-President of Marketing and Communications for barnesandnoble.com, launching the site and taking the company through an initial public offering.
+Previously, Ben served as the director of communications for the Americans for Health Care campaign, managing grassroots teams in 15 states throughout the 2004 election cycle.
+Ben also served as director of communications for SITA, one of the world’s largest providers of IT resources for the air transport industry.
+Prior to his work at SITA, Ben was vice president of Marketing and Communications for barnesandnoble.com, launching the site and taking the company through an initial public offering.

 Ben is recognized as an expert in the firm’s work on Trust and the role of Trust in corporate positioning and a thought leader on ethics and communications as well as corporate reputation.
 He serves on the Communications Advisory Board for the Ethisphere Institute, which annually recognizes the World’s Most Ethical Companies.
 He has a bachelor’s degree in English from Wake Forest University.
 Ben resides on the Upper West Side of Manhattan.